Increase in ILAT

 Michael Kaplan /

-There's the Workspace division, where you'll find an interior design studio, a technical design office for all trades, which we've beefed up enormously in recent years, and a project management team for construction and interior design projects.
+There's the Workspace division, in which you'll find an interior design studio, a technical design office for all trades, which we've beefed up enormously in recent years, and a project management team for construction and interior design projects.
 This division is often involved in the continuity of a project in the real estate division, but also in stand-alone assignments.
 Mainly for offices, but increasingly for retail and hotel-restaurant projects.

 How much of your business comes from the Paris region?